albinvar/php-csv-generator/README.md

 ## Contributing

-Pulk requests are always welcome...
+Pull requests are always welcome...

 ## License
 MIT.
 See [LICENSE](LICENSE) for more details.